Chris Cline: Philanthropy

 In May 2011, the School of Medicine and the Department of Intercollegiate Athletics of West Virginia University received a $5 million donation from Cline through his Cline Family Foundation.
 The donation created the Christopher Cline Chair in Orthopaedic Surgery and helped fund a new basketball practice facility.

 In July 2011, Marshall University received a donation of $5 million from the Cline Family Foundation for sports medicine research.

 Personal life

 Cline's first wife was Sabrina J. Holley Cline.
 They had a daughter, Candice.
 In September 1987, Cline's first wife died from breast cancer.

 In 1993, Cline married Kelly, his second wife.
-In 2000, Cline divorced Kelly Cline.
+They divorced in 2000.

-Cline had two sons and two daughters, Christopher Logan Cline, Alex Tanner Cline, and Kameron Cline.
+The couple had two sons and a daughter, Christopher Logan Cline, Alex Tanner Cline, and Kameron Cline.

 In 2011, Cline's daughter Candice, a director of a foundation, married James Graham Kenan.

 Cline owned a 33,413 sqft mansion in North Palm Beach, Florida, and a home in his native Beckley, West Virginia, with a 150 acre property.
 Cline was a charter member of Brenton Southern Baptist Church.

 Cline also had a relationship with Elin Nordegren, ex-wife of golfer Tiger Woods.